Rho(D) immune globulin: Alloimmunization: mechanism, timing

+The RhD status of the fetus is determined by genetic inheritance.
 In a pregnancy where the mother is RhD negative and the father is RhD positive, the probability of the fetus having RhD positive blood is dependent on whether the father is homozygous for RhD (i.e., both RhD alleles are present) or heterozygous (i.e., only one RhD allele is present).
-If the father is homozygous, the fetus will necessarily be RhD positive, as the father will necessarily pass on a Rh D positive allele.
+If the father is homozygous, the fetus will necessarily be RhD positive, as the father will necessarily pass on a RhD positive allele.
 If the father is heterozygous, there is a 50% chance that the fetus will be RhD positive, as he will randomly pass on either the RhD positive allele or not.
+Not all Rh-negative patients are capable of being immunized to the RhD antigen, and mothers may only become immunized after many repeated pregnancies.
+The risk of hemolytic disease (including due to RhD) significantly increases if the mother has had a past transfusion of Rh-positive blood.